Hypopressive exercises for pelvic floor: What’s all the hype about?

 How do Hypopressive techniques heal pelvic floor dysfunction?

-- Hypopressives improve your posture and breathing, thereby improving circulation in your body and pelvic floor.
-When there is better circulation (i.e. blood flow), nutrients are able to reach your cells more efficiently.
+3. Hypopressives improve your posture and breathing, thereby improving circulation in your body and the pelvic floor.
+When there is better circulation (i.e. blood flow), nutrients can reach your cells more efficiently.
 This provides a feeling of satiation (less hunger) and improved digestion.
-When you have better digestion, you sleep better, and poop easier and more often, thereby eliminating toxins.
+When you have better digestion, you sleep better and poop easier and more often, thereby eliminating toxins.
 And fewer toxins in your body means more energy to get through your day.

 See how amazing Hypopressives are!
 Although they are targeted for pelvic floor healing, they have so many other health benefits as well.